rngtm/EasyScriptTester/README.md

 Usage
 -------
 1) Select "Tools/Easy Script Tester" in Menu.

-2) Select GameObject in Hierarchy
+2) Select GameObject in Hierarchy.

 That's it!